SkyWars/SkyWars/docs/skywars/creating-a-new-kit.md

 Creating a new kit
 ==================

-Note: This feature is not complete, and won't be released until 2.1.0.

 See [Configuring Kits](https://dabo.guru/projects/skywars/configuring-kits) on how to manually make a kit by entering config values.

 Warning: Make sure you've restarted the server since the last time you edited `kits.yml`.
 Using **/sws createkit** will overwrite any changes made to `kits.yml` since the last restart.